New York Scaffolding Laws in Construction Site Injury Cases

 Workers injured by scaffolding collapses, accidents, or falls in other states are left to deal with worker’s compensation to cover lost wages and medical bills.
 New York law offers additional protections to victims of workplace falls, and scaffolding collapses.
 The Scaffold Law imposes substantial liability on contractors and most property owners for injuries caused to construction site workers and site visitors.
 Contractors and most property owners will be financially responsible whenever a worker or visitor is injured.

 New York also permits injured workers suing for fall and gravity-related injuries under The Scaffold Law to file for worker’s compensation to reduce the financial impact of job-related injuries.
 Unsure if your worker’s compensation claim will be enough to compensate you for a long-lasting injury?
-Contact our Staten Island construction accident attorneys today.
+Contact our Queens construction accident attorneys today.

 What Workers Are Protected Under the Scaffolding Law in NY?